SILENCE-SIMSOOL/Silence-Utils/README.md

 # SILENCE UTILS
 Mod Name: Silence Utils

-Author: SimSool
-Discord: SimSool

 # ⚠ This version is removed!
-This mod move to [Here](https://github.com/SILENCE-SIMSOOL/SilenceUtils-Documentation)
+This mod move to [Here](https://github.com/SILENCE-SIMSOOL/SilenceUtils)